Dental Sealants: The basics.

 - The patient must be able to provide at least some degree of cooperation.

-- Permanent 1st molars (6-year molars) – These teeth usually come in between ages 5 to 7 years.
+- Permanent first molars (6-year molars) – These teeth usually come in between ages 5 to 7 years of age.
 At this age, most children are cooperative enough to allow this procedure to be performed, so as soon as the molar has penetrated its gum line far enough a sealant can be placed.

 Common recommendations: 1st molars are probably the most frequently sealed teeth and it’s easy to understand why.
 While they are intended to serve a child for their entire lifetime, they come in at an age when eating and brushing habits are typically lax.
 In fact, molars are the type of tooth that’s the most likely to experience decay.